 - 1. To exhibit Poultry, all 4-H members in Indiana must be certified through the Indiana 4-H Livestock Quality of Care program. - 2.
 All poultry must be identified on a paper form by May 15th and turned into the Extension Office. - a.
 All exhibitors wishing to claim their poultry entries have originated from an officially NPIP Pullorum-Typhoid Clean Flock MUST complete the Indiana Poultry Exhibitor Form and submitted to the Extension Office on or before May 15th. - b.
 Exhibitors who do not submit all of the appropriate forms and/or entries prior to May 15th will not be permitted to exhibit animals at the fair. - c.
 Testing must be done within 90 days prior to show and will be provided by the Poultry Superintendent. - 3.
 All poultry will be given leg bands for the fair.
 After the fair, please remove leg bands on younger birds.
 If you fail to remove bands, the animal may be injured as it grows. - 4.
 All poultry must be cared for by the exhibitor. - 5.
 During fair, no cages will be locked. - 6.
 At the close of fair, each member will be responsible for cleaning up the soiled sawdust in and under their cage. - 7.
 Sick birds will be removed from fairgrounds at the discretion of the Poultry Superintendent, Livestock Committee, Veterinarian, and/or Extension Educator. - 8.
 Exhibitors may show 13 poultry entries total, excluding egg exhibits. - 9.
 Judges will award blue, red, and/or white ribbons in each class.
 Champion and Reserve Champion awards will be selected from the blue ribbon entries in each class. - 10.
-4-H members MUST be present for the entirety of judging, especially if their animals have not been judged yet.
+4-H members will present their birds in displayed cages to the Judge and remain with the bird for judging and critiques.